NAVFAC Washington Celebrates Opening of Public Works Stores Under Improved Operational Model

-Leaders from NAVFAC, CNIC, GSA and W.W.
-Grainger, Inc. cut the ribbon on the latest Public Works Stores functioning under the Fourth-Party Logistics (4PL) solution at Naval Support Facility (NSF) Dahlgren on Aug.
-24, 2022.
-Two 4PL public works stores are opening onboard Naval Support Activity South Potomac, one at NSF Dahlgren and the other at NSF Indian Head.
+DAHLGREN, Va. – Leaders from Naval Facilities Engineering Systems Command (NAVFAC) Headquarters, NAVFAC Atlantic, and NAVFAC Washington were in attendance for the ribbon cutting of the latest Public Works Stores (PWS) functioning under the Fourth-Party Logistics (4PL) solution at Naval Support Facility (NSF) Dahlgren on Aug.
+24.

-(left to right) Cmdr.
-Brian Koch, executive officer, Naval Support Activity South Potomac, Wes Shmigelsky, Director of Federal Sales W. W. Grainger, Inc., Peter Lynch, assistant commander for public works, NAVFAC, Capt.
-Eric Hawn, commanding officer, NAVFAC Washington, and Paul Mack, office of retail operations director, GSA.
+Two 4PL stores are now open for business, one located at NSF Dahlgren, Va., and the other at NSF Indian Head, Md., supporting public works departments in NAVFAC Washington’s area of responsibility.
+Each PWS is operated in partnership between General Services Administration (GSA) and W.W.
+Grainger, Inc., and will accelerate procurement of mission-critical materials for NAVFAC Washington, while also providing customer service directly on-site.

+A 4PL solution integrates companies along the supply chain under a single point of oversight.
+With 4PL, GSA acts as a facilitator of suppliers, and provides materials through a retail storefront with vendor-owned and vendor-managed inventory on-site.
+The 4PL program operates as the single contact for the flow of materials, financial data, and other pertinent information to the customers.

 |Date Taken: